bpb27/rewa/NOTES.md

 - migrations?

-- really should be able to search for anything
-- also run into search probs with accented characters - probably store normalized string alongside actual
+- search probs with accented characters - probably store normalized string alongside actual

 - oscars year should be table
 - can take a year range